How to get permission to hunt on private land in the UK

 5) Don’t annoy other hunters

 If you want permission to hunt on land someone else is already hunting on then don’t annoy the people who can talk to the guy that gives you the OK.
-If you upset a hunter and he finds out you also want to hunt there, he’s going to tell the landowner what an idiot you are and so you wont get permission.
+If you upset a hunter and he finds out you also want to hunt there, he’s going to tell the landowner what an idiot you are so you won’t get permission.

 6) Be super nice to people